TCU jumps to early lead, weathers second half rally for 20-13 win

 Already bowl eligible, the Horned Frogs (8-4, 6-3 Big 12) end the regular season with three straight wins and five wins in their last six games.

+“I’m proud of our team for winning five of the last six games," TCU coach Sonny Dykes said. “(I'm proud of) the team’s resilience and toughness in bouncing back from injuries and nagging issues.”

-The Bearcats (5-7, 3-5) suffered their fifth straight loss to end the regular season 5-7.
+The Bearcats (5-7, 3-5), on the other hand, suffered their fifth straight loss to end the regular season 5-7.
 Barring something crazy, the Bearcats will not be bowl eligible for the second straight season.
-Two seasons in the Big 12 and with head coach Scott Satterfield leading the program.
-Two seasons ending without a bowl game appearance.
+Two seasons in the Big 12 and with head coach Scott Satterfield leading the program; two seasons ending without a bowl game appearance.

 Turnovers haunted the Bearcats, once again, on a snow-covered field at Nippert Stadium.
 Cincinnati turned the ball over three times, including two fumbles in the first half.
 Both fumbles gave TCU short fields, which the Horned Frogs took advantage of with 10 points.